MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark

-To ease the difficulty of data collection and lower the threshold for device requirements, this research only uses smartphones to collect the visual features of places.
-As shown in Table~\ref{tab:device-data-format}, we use iPhone XS Max and iPhone 11s Pro Max to produce images and videos for the place recognition datasets.
-The raw output images have a resolution of 4032×3024, and videos are in the format of 1920×1080 at 30fps frame rate, which are both commonly supported by most smartphones nowadays.
+To minimize equipment barriers and maximize reproducibility, we used only consumer smartphones for all data collection.
+Table~\ref{tab:device-data-format} summarizes the device specifications and output formats.

-In addition to the smartphones, this research also utilizes a simple handheld gimbal for video shooting, which can help stabilize the camera and provide smoother, shake-free footage.
-It also reduces the strain of holding a smartphone for long periods, making filming much more comfortable compared to holding the phone by hand.
+In addition to smartphones, we utilized a simple handheld gimbal for video shooting, which helps stabilize the camera and provides smoother footage while reducing physical strain during extended recording sessions.